Heterogeneous Electrocatalysis

 Introduction

-Here is the problem: design a catalyst1 material that achieves a target adsorption energy2 for a given chemical reaction.
+The design problem is to find a catalyst1 material that achieves a target adsorption energy2 for a given chemical reaction.

-Why this matters: the Sabatier principle (Section 4) says that the best catalyst for a reaction binds intermediates3 at a specific, known strength — not too strongly, not too weakly.
-Scaling relations (Section 5) further reduce the problem: a single number, the adsorption energy of one key intermediate, determines catalyst performance.
-The optimal value of that number is known from theory.
-What is not known is which material achieves it.
+This matters because the Sabatier principle says the best catalyst binds intermediates3 at a specific strength: not too strongly, not too weakly.
+Scaling relations reduce the problem further.
+In many reaction families, one number, the adsorption energy of a key intermediate, largely determines catalyst performance.
+Theory identifies the optimal value; the open question is which material achieves it.

 The search space is enormous.
 Catalyst surfaces are built from ~40 candidate metals in alloys of 1–3 elements, cut along different crystal facets,4 with multiple binding sites5 per surface.
 Combined with 82 relevant adsorbate6 molecules, the number of candidate configurations runs into the billions.
 Evaluating each one requires a DFT relaxation7 — an iterative quantum-mechanical simulation costing hours to days per candidate.
 Exhaustive evaluation is infeasible.

-This is a natural problem for ML: learn a surrogate that maps material structure to adsorption energy, then search or generate candidates that hit the target.
-The rest of this post explains where the target comes from, why the search space is structured the way it is, and what makes this problem scientifically important.
+This is a natural ML problem: learn a surrogate that maps material structure to adsorption energy, then search or generate candidates that hit the target.
+The rest of this post explains where the target comes from, why the search space has this structure, and why the problem matters scientifically.

 The Energy Storage Problem

 Renewable electricity from solar and wind is intermittent.
-Solar output peaks at midday, but demand peaks in the evening — a mismatch known as the duck curve.8 Grid-scale energy storage is the missing piece for full renewable adoption.
+Solar output peaks at midday, while demand often peaks in the evening, creating the mismatch known as the duck curve.8 Grid-scale energy storage is the missing piece for full renewable adoption.

 Several storage technologies exist, each with trade-offs:

-The efficiency gap is real: HES wastes roughly two-thirds of the input energy.11 But efficiency is not the only constraint — what matters at grid scale is the total cost of stored energy.
-Zitnick et al. (2020) estimate HES at $113/MWh, competitive with batteries for multi-day storage where the low cost of bulk hydrogen storage offsets the efficiency loss.
+The efficiency gap is real: HES wastes roughly two-thirds of the input energy.11 But efficiency is not the only constraint.
+At grid scale, the relevant quantity is the total cost of stored energy.
+Zitnick et al. (2020) estimate HES at $113/MWh, competitive with batteries for multi-day storage because cheap bulk hydrogen storage can offset the efficiency loss.

 The bottleneck is not storage capacity.
 It is the catalyst.
 Both the electrolyzer (splitting water) and the fuel cell (recombining hydrogen with oxygen) require electrocatalysts12 to drive their reactions at practical rates.
 The dominant catalyst is platinum, which is scarce and expensive.
 Reducing or replacing platinum is the key to making HES economically viable.